People often worry about the dangers of non alcoholic beer. Particularly if they are drinking it in large amounts.

 - Small risk of harm to the fetus when pregnant

-If you are personally at risk of any of the above then you may want to avoid alcoholic beer.
+If you are personally at risk of any of the above then you may want to avoid alcoholic beer or consult a doctor.

-However, if you don’t fall into any of these categories, non-alcoholic beer is perfectly safe when consumed in moderation.
+If you don’t fall into any of these categories, non-alcoholic beer is not dangerous.
+It is perfectly safe when consumed in moderation.